ajconnects/aj_world/README.md

 ![background picture](picture3c.jpeg)

-#### I am Ajiri Michael Iviero (Aj_connects), and I am fullstack Programmer.
+#### I am Ajiri Michael Iviero (Aj_connects), and I am currently studying to become a fullstack Programmer.

 ##  🤠 About Me.

-* Background: Bachelor's degree in Economics and five years of experience as a Forex and Crypto trader.
+* Background: Bachelor's degree in Economics and years of experience as a Forex and Crypto trader.

 * Passion: Aspires to excel in programming and become a cybersecurity analyst.